DDriggs00/CS360/readme.md

 This program is designed to read from a database, NOT write to it.

-Made by Devin Driggs and Dakota Jackson
+Made by Devin Driggs and Dakota Jackson for a Database class at University of Idaho